0x60df/loophole/README.md

 The key binding is set in the disposable keymap generated automatically.
 Once keymap is generated, `loophole-set-key` edit it for a while, i.e. bindings will be set in it.
-Some actions or explicit call for `loophole-stop-edit` stop editing, then next `loophole-set-key` generates another keymap.
+`loophole-stop-editing` stops editing, and then next `loophole-set-key` generates another keymap.
-You can see editing status on the mode-line.
+You can see editing status on the mode-line as `loophole-mode-lighter-editing-sign` (is "+" by default).
-If `loophole-mode-lighter-editing-sign` (is "+" by default) is shown in mode-line, the latest keymap is been edited.

 If you done your operation with temporary key bindings, call `loophole-disable-last-map` to abandon that one.